rediacc/www/src/content/docs/en/cli/api-reference/create.md

 - Repository name must be unique within the team
 - User must be a member of the specified team
 - Repository vault data cannot be null or empty
-- Company must not have exceeded repository resource limits
+- Organization must not have exceeded repository resource limits
-- Team must exist within the user's company
+- Team must exist within the user's organization
 - Vault data must be valid JSON format
 - Parent repository must exist if specified
 - Resource limits depend on subscription plan